facebookarchive/linkbench/README.md

 ---------------------------
 You can write plugins to benchmark additional database systems simply by writing a Java class implementing a small set of graph operations.
-Any classes implementing the `com.facebook.LinkBench.LinkStore` and `com.facebook.LinkBench.NodeStore` interfaces can be loaded through the *linkstore* and *nodestore* configuration file keys.
+Any classes implementing the `com.facebook.LinkBench.store.LinkStore` and `com.facebook.LinkBench.store.NodeStore` interfaces must have a corresponding `com.facebook.LinkBench.store.LinkStoreFactory` and `com.facebook.LinkBench.store.NodeStoreFactory` implementations and can be loaded through the *linkstorefactory* and *nodestorefactory* configuration file keys.

 There are several steps you will have to go through to add a new plugin .